 At IRA Financial, you will be assigned to a specialist who will help you understand the potential application of the UBTI/UDFI tax rules and potentially reduce or eliminate it.

-With a Pocket IRA, you gain the power to act quickly on a potential investment opportunity.
+With a Self-Directed IRA, you gain the power to act quickly on a potential investment opportunity.
 When you find an investment that you want to make with your IRA funds, as manager of the Checkbook IRA LLC, simply write a check or wire the funds straight from your Self-Directed IRA LLC bank account.

-The Pocket IRA allows you to eliminate IRA custodian delays, enabling you to act quickly when the right investment opportunity presents itself.
-In addition, with the Pocket IRA structure, all income and gains from IRA investments will generally flow back to your IRA LLC tax-free.
+The Self-Directed IRA allows you to eliminate IRA custodian delays, enabling you to act quickly when the right investment opportunity presents itself.
+In addition, with the Self-Directed IRA structure, all income and gains from IRA investments will generally flow back to your IRA LLC tax-free.
 Because an LLC is treated as a pass-through entity for federal income tax purposes and the IRA, as the member of the LLC, is a tax-exempt party pursuant to Internal Revenue Code Section 408, all income and gains of the IRA LLC will flow-through to the IRA tax-free!

 Why Use a Self-Directed IRA to Invest in Investment Funds?